aaph-tanzania/OpenSRP-installation-guide/INSTALLATION_Ubuntu-18.04.md

 ### After login with default credentials
 ![First page, OpenMRS installation](Images/OpenMRS/After-modules-installation.png)

+After this you are good with OpenMRS.
+Exit and move on with the next step.

 ## 4. POSTGRESQL INSTALLATION
 Install the Postgres package along with a -contrib package that adds some additional utilities and functionality: